Seven Arts Productions: Bryanston

+Seven Arts Television

+Seven Arts conducted its television distribution operations through Seven Arts Associated Corp., a Delaware subsidiary established in 1960 and marketed as Seven Arts Television.
+The division distributed feature films and television programming in the United States and internationally.
+In 1960, Warner Bros. licensed the television rights to its post-1949 feature-film library to Seven Arts.
+The company subsequently made similar arrangements with 20th Century Fox and Universal Pictures, and acquired the theatrical reissue rights to some Fox films.

+Seven Arts Television also handled independently produced television programming.
+Its releases included the music series Night Train and Hal Seeger's revival of Out of the Inkwell, a package of 100 colour cartoons featuring Koko the Clown.

+In 1965, Seven Arts Productions International established a syndication department to oversee the worldwide acquisition, production and sale of television programming other than feature films.
+W. Robert Rich, executive vice-president and general manager of Seven Arts Television, appointed Roger Carlin director of European sales and Vicente Ramos director of Latin American sales.
+The division became part of Warner Bros.-Seven Arts following the 1967 merger and operated as Warner Bros.-Seven Arts Television.

 Merger with Warner Bros.

 In November 1966, Seven Arts Productions acquired a controlling interest in Warner Bros.
 Pictures from Jack L. Warner for US$32 million.
-The companies were merged as Warner Bros.-Seven Arts, which was later rebranded as Warner Bros.
+The companies merged on July 15, 1967 as Warner Bros.-Seven Arts, which was later rebranded as Warner Bros.
 Inc. following its acquisition by Kinney National Company in 1969.

 In his final year as head of production, Ray Stark remarked that he "hated ten" of the eleven films he produced, with the exception of Arrivederci Baby.
 He stated that his favourite productions at Seven Arts were The World of Suzie Wong, The Night of the Iguana, and Reflections in a Golden Eye, all of which, he noted, were made independently of Eliot Hyman.
 Stark nonetheless described Hyman as "the smartest TV man in the business—and a financial wizard".
 Reflecting on his role at Seven Arts, Stark commented that "what I have really been is a deal maker.
 When you turn out a lot of film I guess there's a certain security."
 He later expressed his wish to focus more on producing.